Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

   rooftop and with the Zen Master.
 It talks about their arrival in Babylon and the construction of the Tower of Babel.

+- 2.3 introduced a new Animal's themed truck plastered with "Ten Kills".
+In the bible, satan (the devil) was credited with the deaths of exactly 10 people directly.

 - The Tower of Babel was a construction intended to pierce the heavens, but the creator saw this and cursed everyone with different languages so that they could not communicate nor reach Heaven.